Tiskae/buycoins-challenge/READMe.md

 This is my attempt at the Buycoins React / React Native developer job challenge.
 The app is a basic React + GraphQL web job listing application that features filtering and seraching by job title, location, company name and tags.

-The tools used incude React, TypeScript (all files are typed), SASS(SCSS) and axios for the GraphQl request.
+The tools used incude React, TypeScript (all components are typed), SASS(SCSS) and axios for the GraphQl request.

 ###### **FOLDER STRUCTURE**

-* Components: contains functional components that do not manage overall app state by themselves, they are fed with props or static.
+* **Components**: contains functional components that do not manage overall app state by themselves, they are fed with props or are static.
-* Containers: contains React components that manage overall app state and feed children components with life.
+* **Containers**: contains React components that manage overall app state and feed children components with life.

 ###### **APP LOGIC**